jbatistareis/wmo/README.md

 // plays it
 key.pressKey();
 ```
-Besides modulators, the instrument has an envelope configuration that can be played with to achieve different sounds.
+To achieve different sounds, you can change the phase, set an envelope or modulation.

 ## TODO